Aston Martin DB7 Vantage V12 For Sale

 know about these.

-The standard later i6 and all Vantage wipers feature a pantograph
+The later i6 and all Vantage wipers feature a pantograph

 arrangement for the driver's side to ensure maximum screen wiped area.